 1. The list of QoS flows which have been successfully setup or modified, if any, in the QoS Flow Add or Modify Response List IE in case the PDU Session Resource Modify procedure is triggered by QoS flow setup or modification.

 2. The list of QoS flows which have failed to be setup or modified, if any, in the QoS Flow Failed to Add or Modify List IE in case the PDU Session Resource Modify procedure is triggered by QoS flow setup or modification.

+3. The list of QoS flows which have been successfully setup or modified but the required PDU set QoS parameters are not accepted, if any, in the PDU Set QoS not Accepted QoS Flow List IE in case the PDU Session Resource Modify procedure is triggered by QoS flow setup or modification.

 - For each PDU session which failed to be modified, the PDU Session Resource Modify Unsuccessful Transfer IE shall be included containing the failure cause.